denis-torre/gds-jc-demo/README.md

 ![image](images/vscode-minerva-3.png)

 ## Part 2.
-Clone a sample GitHub repository to your directory
+Clone this GitHub repository to your directory

 1. Open the Manage tab (click on the gear at the bottom left) and select "Command Palette"